How to apply to the National Graduate Program

 You’ll be able to practice before your interview.
 We suggest you do some system tests to make sure your device is ready to go.
 We’ll send you instructions on how to log on and complete the interview.

-If you’re successful at Step 3, we’ll ask you to participate in an assessment centre where may complete a:
+If you’re successful at step 3, we’ll ask you to participate in an assessment centre where you’ll complete a:

 - behavioural interview

 Expect to be at the centre for about half a day.
 You may need to take some time off work or away from your studies.
 You can attend either a morning or an afternoon session.